hustsunjiayu/Homomorphic-protocols/README.md

 6. equal(if a==b)
 7. bitDecomposition
 8. ifOdd
-9. xor or and (the input parameters must be 1bit before encrypted)
+9. xor or and (the input parameters must be 0 or 1 before encrypted)
 10. and so on....

 More details about the theories: